denten-books/plain-text/0-chapter.md

 Connecting *theories* of meaning--making to the *practices* of meaning--making offers a way out of the bad faith conundrum.
 Bad faith identifies a misalignment between thought and action.
-The solution to connect "meaning" with "operational meaning" is ultimately a species of pragmatism.
+The solution to connect "meaning" with "operational meaning" belongs to a species of pragmatism.
 William James articulated that view concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
 For James and other pragmatists, truth could not